ivankatliarchuk/renovate-gitlab-bot/docs/setting-up-a-new-project.md

     +  "<PATH WITH NAMESPACE TO YOUR NEW PROJECT>"
      ]
     ```
+2. Create a merge request that only adds your project.
+This is so that other merge requests won't fail because their config mismatches the state.

+3. Review the OpenTofu plan from the `plan` job and ensure the changes are expected.
+   Ask for a review and make sure the person merging the MR applies to manual OpenTofu `apply` job on the default branch once merged.

-2. Add a renovate [config for your project](../renovate/).
+4. Add a renovate [config for your project](../renovate/).
 Have a look at the [considerations section](#considerations) if this is your first time setting up renovate for a project.

-3. Once your MR pipeline runs, review the Terraform Plan job and ensure the changes are expected.

-4. Run the manual Terraform Apply job - this will fork your repo.
-You may need to re-run subsequent pipeline jobs which probably failed due to the fork not existing when they originally ran.
-This job will fail with permission restrictions if triggered by roles less than maintainer.
-So [ask a maintainer](https://gitlab.com/gitlab-org/frontend/renovate-gitlab-bot/-/project_members?with_inherited_permissions=exclude) to run it for you in case you are not one.
-Once applied, the MR should be merged asap because it'll cause a state difference towards the default branch.
-Other pipelines may fail because of that.

-5. In the **execute -> Projects -> Your project** job, you can download and check the `renovate-log.txt` job artifact to see that Renovate did what you expected.
+   In the **execute -> Projects -> Your project** job, you can download and check the `renovate-log.txt` job artifact to see that Renovate did what you expected.

+5. Create another merge request with that configuration, review and get it merged.

 ## Considerations